Federal Leasing

 Leasing Protects The Vendor From Significant Risk

-Here's why: Although the equipment vendor is PAID IN FULL by First Capital on delivery, we assume two very significant risks with every Federal lease: 1) Non-Appropriation.
+1) Non-Appropriation.
 As discussed, government entities will enter into multi-year lease agreements, but cannot guarantee the issuance of any purchase order for any period other than the current budget period.
-If Congress does not appropriate funds for that lease, for that Federal agency, one or more of the future purchase orders that make up the full purchase price may not be issued.
+If Congress does not appropriate funds necessary for that Federal agency, one or more of the future purchase orders that together make up the full purchase price--may not be issued.
+One need look no further than financial fiasco of 2012 to get a sense of the potential risks on this.
 First Capital's documentation does not include any recourse to the vendor (who has been paid in full), nor is their any legal recourse to the Federal agency.
-2) Termination For Convenience.
-Many Federal agencies request the inclusion "Termination for Convenience" language in the Terms & Conditions of their purchase orders (see below).
-Simply put, Termination language allows the agency the unilateral prerogative to designate the leased products as no longer essential to that agency and to simply "terminate" the issuance of additional purchase orders and to return leased products at the conclusion of the current fiscal period.
-As with non-appropriation, First Capital has no contractual recourse with the vendor, or the government under this circumstance.

 Federal Acquisition Regulations